 There is nothing more depressing to me than to look at an MBA application that is hastily put together.
 Worse still if it is for a school that is hard to get into.
 Worse yet if it is for Stanford, where, under Derrick Bolton, there is a very rigorous approach to application review.

 The application form, transcript, and resume all play a significant role in the evaluation of your suitability for admission.
-Given Stanford is evaluating your intellectual vitality, demonstrated leadership potential, personal qualities, and qualifications, you can be certain that beyond your essays, the rest of the application will be highly scrutinized to determine how you benchmark against these criteria.
+Given that Stanford GSB is evaluating your intellectual vitality, demonstrated leadership potential, personal qualities, and qualifications, you can be certain that beyond your essays, the rest of the application will be highly scrutinized to determine how you benchmark against these criteria.

 Some people look at application forms as mere forms.
 I look at them as opportunities to provide admissions with as complete and impressive presentation as one can.
 The reason admissions made the application was because they need the information to make a decision about you, so don’t provide something that is done at the last minute.
 For a full analysis of an MBA online application, see here.

 “In this section of the online application, you have an opportunity to describe your employment history, including your responsibilities, your challenges, and accomplishments.

 We value diversity of experience in our student body, so no one industry or function or background is preferred over another.